Wizkiller96/WizBot/docs/guides/Linux Guide.md

 - In **Username:** type `root`
 - In **Password:** type `the new root password (you changed at the start)`
 - Click on **Login**, it should connect.
-- It should show you the NadekoBot folder which was created by git earlier on the right-hand side window.
+- It should show you the WizBot folder which was created by git earlier on the right-hand side window.
-- Open that folder, then open the `src` folder, followed by another `NadekoBot` folder and you should see `credentials.json` there.
+- Open that folder, then open the `src` folder, followed by another `WizBot` folder and you should see `credentials.json` there.

 ####Setting up credentials.json

 - Copy the `credentials.json` to desktop
-- EDIT it as it is guided here: [Setting up credentials.json](http://nadekobot.readthedocs.io/en/latest/guides/Windows%20Guide/#setting-up-credentialsjson-file)
+- EDIT it as it is guided here: [Setting up credentials.json](http://wizbot.readthedocs.io/en/latest/guides/Windows%20Guide/#setting-up-credentialsjson-file)
 - Paste/put it back in the folder once done. `(Using WinSCP)`
-- **If** you already have Nadeko 1.0 setup and have `credentials.json` and `NadekoBot.db`, you can just copy and paste the `credentials.json` to `NadekoBot/src/NadekoBot` and `NadekoBot.db` to `NadekoBot/src/NadekoBot/bin/Release/netcoreapp1.0/data` using WinSCP.
+- **If** you already have WizBot 1.0 setup and have `credentials.json` and `WizBot.db`, you can just copy and paste the `credentials.json` to `WizBot/src/WizBot` and `WizBot.db` to `WizBot/src/WizBot/bin/Release/netcoreapp1.0/data` using WinSCP.
-- **If** you have Nadeko 0.9x follow the [Upgrading Guide](http://nadekobot.readthedocs.io/en/latest/guides/Upgrading%20Guide/)
+- **If** you have WizBot 0.9x follow the [Upgrading Guide](http://wizbot.readthedocs.io/en/latest/guides/Upgrading%20Guide/)

 ####Setting up Music

-To set up Nadeko for music and Google API Keys, follow [Setting up NadekoBot for Music](http://nadekobot.readthedocs.io/en/latest/guides/Windows%20Guide/#setting-up-nadekobot-for-music)
+To set up WizBot for music and Google API Keys, follow [Setting up WizBot for Music](http://wizbot.readthedocs.io/en/latest/guides/Windows%20Guide/#setting-up-wizbot-for-music)

 Once done, go back to **PuTTY**